 Your account has been activated!

-The Mesi Bridge is the largest bridge that remains from the Ottoman period in Albania and, as such, it is a highly treasured cultural monument.
+The Mesi Bridge is the largest bridge in Albania that remains from the Ottoman period, and as such, is a highly-treasured cultural monument.
 As its name suggests, the bridge is a central attraction, the most prominent bridge among locals as well as tourists.
-Voted as the top bridge to visit in Albania by Tripadvisor, the Mes Bridge touches the sensibilities of any painter, poet, or photographer.
-In fact, Edward Lear, in his well-documented journey throughout Albania in 1848, included it in his gorgeous sketches of the land.
+Voted as the top bridge to visit in Albania by Tripadvisor, the Mesi Bridge touches the sensibilities of any painter, poet, or photographer.
+In fact, Edward Lear, in his well-documented journey across Albania in 1848, included it in his gorgeous sketches of the land.

-During springs and summers, many locals and tourists prefer taking bicycle tours around the area and, upon completing the tour, bathe in the refreshing waters of the river.
-The natural landscape and the crystalline waters of the river flowing underneath make this bridge a magical sight, a symbol of the unity of nature, humanity and history.
+During springs and summers, many locals and tourists take bicycle tours around the area, and upon completing the tour, bathe in the refreshing waters of the river.
+The natural landscape and the crystalline waters of the river flowing beneath make this bridge a magical sight, a symbol of the unity of nature, humanity, and history.

 For more visitor experiences of the Mesi Bridge, click here.